jhegg/wow-heroic-raid-ready/README.md

 If you have several alts, you may not know which of those characters are able to enter ICC 25H, for example, without attempting to zone in.
-Or, you might know that such a raid requires a certain achievement, but not remember which specific achievement.
+Or, you might know that such a raid requires a certain achievement, but not remember which specific achievement or statistic.
 This addon allows you to quickly and easily check your Heroic Raid Ready status.

 ## Language Support